 Course Code: CTH 311, CTH 312

-Grade Level: 11, 12

-Course Length: 1 year

 Prerequisites: Successful completion of Culinary 2

-Credit Eligibility: CTE

-TECHNOLOGY AND INDUSTRY
+Skilled & Technical Construction

 INTRODUCTION TO CONSTRUCTION

 This introduction course covers career exploration and basic knowledge and skill development in the fields of building and construction.
 The course also Includes instruction in materials, construction processes, shop tools and equipment, roles and responsibilities, and safety using the Core Plus Construction curriculum.
 This course will build on the skills developed in middle school manufacturing and serve as introduction to the high school shop and the core construction program.